Pyrros Dimas

 Pyrros Dimas (Πύρρος Δήμας; [piros ðimas]; born 13 October 1971) is a Greek politician and former weightlifter.
 He is currently the technical director for USA Weightlifting, having taken that position in June 2017.
 Dimas has also been involved in politics as a member of the Hellenic Parliament, representing the Panhellenic Socialist Movement from 2012 to 2015.

 Dimas is the most decorated Greek athlete in the Olympics and is widely considered one of the greatest weightlifters of all time, having been three times Olympic Gold Medalist (in his fourth Olympiad, a knee injury notwithstanding, he won the bronze medal), and three times World Champion.
 He was named the Greek Male Athlete of the Year, for the years 1992, 1993, 1995, and 1996.

 Early years

-Dimas was born in 1971 in Himara, southern Albania, to ethnic Greek parents.
+Dimas was born in 1971 in Himarë, southern Albania, to ethnic Greek parents.
 Dimas started the sport at 11 and competed at a junior's level at 14.
 At 18, in 1989, he became triple Champion of Albania for the 82.5 kg category and in 1990 he repeated himself.

 While in Albania, he was coached by Zef Kovaci.
 In 1990 he was also accorded the title "Master of Sports" by the Albanian government and the title "European Master" by the European Weightlifting Federation.